J. D. Folsom: Pre-draft

-At his Weber State pro day he measured 6-3, 230 pounds and ran a 4.59 forty-yard dash, had a vertical jump of 321/2" and broad jump of 9'8", a 3-Cone drill of 7.30 and did 20 reps of 225 pounds on the bench press.
+At his Weber State pro day, Folsom measured 6-3, 230 pounds and ran a 4.59 forty-yard dash, had a vertical jump of 321/2" and broad jump of 9'8", a 3-Cone drill of 7.30 and did 20 reps of 225 pounds on the bench press.

 Miami Dolphins

-Folsom was drafted by the Miami Dolphins in the seventh round (214th overall) of the 2009 NFL Draft.
+Folsom was selected by the Miami Dolphins in the seventh round (214th overall) of the 2009 NFL draft.
 According to Folsom, he was surprised to be drafted and had already been preparing for a career after football, having been accepted to veterinary school at Oklahoma State and Washington State.

 Folsom was waived by the Dolphins during final cuts on September 5 and re-signed to the team's practice squad the following day.
 He later was added to the 53-man roster on November 8, and saw his first game action the same day.
 He was waived again on November 13 and re-signed to the practice squad on November 18.
 Folsom was promoted to the active roster again on January 2, 2010 after linebacker Channing Crowder was placed on injured reserve.

 Folsom was re-signed to the Miami Dolphins practice squad on December 1, 2010 but released on December 8, 2010.